Gr701/work_time_app/README.md

 ## Design and research

 After researching the domain, including how and when the app is used during work (often with one hand, but not always) and going through several UI redesign iterations according to the requirements, I wrote my version of the tool.
-For now, it has basic functionality, a clear UI, and a protection against accidental clicks.
+For now, it has basic functionality, a clear UI, and a protection against accidental clicks (requires a confirmation press with a button moved).

 ## Current state